fsckawk/popclient/README.md

 popclient
 =========

-This repository is the "official" final resting place of the original `popclient` source code written by Carl Harris around 1993. `popclient` is a very small and simple POP3/POP2 email client that was developed in a time before POP and subsequently IMAP became the de-facto standards
+This repository was forked from the "official" final resting place of the original `popclient` source code written by Carl Harris around 1993. `popclient` is a very small and simple POP3/POP2 email client that was developed in a time before POP and subsequently IMAP became the de-facto standards